DigitalHumanitiesCraft/crown/README.md

 Two Python scripts are used to convert the data from Excel to RDF format: excel-to-rdf.py and index-to-rdf.py.
 The **excel-to-rdf.py script** does most of the conversion, using the *Datafields Spreadsheet* to map Excel fields to the ontology and creates the **RDF data** itself.
 This stage also includes data normalisation to meet the specific needs of the project.
 The **index-to-rdf.py script** creates the necessary index files, like those for materials and persons.
 Both use the [rdflib](https://rdflib.readthedocs.io/en/stable/) Python library.

-The most important aspect of the workflow is the mapping of the data fields in TMS, in particular the user fields, which are customisable, project-specific data fields that can be defined in the TMS.
-These fields need to be mapped to RDF classes and properties defined in the application ontology, and it is important that domain experts are able to customise field names, definitions and translations.
-This is achieved by **Datafields Spreadsheet**.
-One recommendation is to use Google spreadsheets for this, but any spreadsheet or CSV will do for this type of work.
+A crucial element of the workflow is the mapping of TMS data fields, especially customisable, project-specific user fields, to RDF classes and properties within the application ontology.
+It's essential that domain experts have the flexibility to change field names, definitions and translations.
+This task is facilitated by the **Datafields Spreadsheet**.
+While Google spreadsheets are recommended for their ability to support real-time collaborative editing and built-in version control, any type of spreadsheet or CSV file can be used effectively.
+The ability for multiple users to edit simultaneously streamlines the workflow and leverages the collective expertise of different team members.
+In addition, the Google Spreadsheets API provides the ability to programmatically interact with the Datafields spreadsheet, increasing workflow efficiency.
+Nevertheless, working with CSV remains a viable option for non-commercial productions.

 Another script, **datafields-to-ontology.py**, extracts mappings from the datafields spreadsheet.
 This process likely involves insights from domain experts to develop the complete RDF data model.
 This specific, lightweight **application ontology** is crucial for organizing the RDF data for the CROWN project.
 Furthermore, it defines how to link to additional ontologies like CIDOC-CRM, helping to ensure the project aligns with broader cultural heritage documentation standards.